News, views, and comments from a South Bass cottager

 But what about other islands?
 While my curiosity was high and my computer was heated up, I googled on: Amazingly, there is another island much smaller than South Bass, but with a population density that nearly matches Manila!
 Ebeye Island is a tiny bump of land in the Pacific, part of the Kwajalein Atoll in the Marshall Islands.
 Ebeye cover just 0.14 square miles but is home to 15,000 people; 107,143 per square mile – over 15,000 people on less than a twentieth of a square mile.
 With such a mass of people crammed into such a small area, infrastructure problems abound – dirty water, raw sewage in the streets, unreliable and expensive electricity – disease is rampant, including cholera, dengue fever, tuberculosis, polio, and measles.
 To make matters worse, many islanders and their descendants suffer the lasting effects of radiation exposure, an unfortunate reminder of the days when neighboring islands were used for nuclear tests.
 Clearly, Ebeye is not and island paradise.

 As I read about Ebeye, I stumbled across some other tiny, but well inhabited islands: Perhaps, the most crowded place on Earth is the tiny island of Santa Cruz del Islote, just off the coast of Columbia is the Caribbean.
 Home to as many as 1,200 people, about 100 homes, jammed into an area of less than 0.037 square miles, about 2.4 acres!
 Here, there are no problems with electricity, water, sewage, or even reliable internet service – they have none, although recent years have brought a crude generator and a few solar panels to the island!
+If you’re interested in learning more about these solar panels, you can find all the details right here on EcoGen America.
 They have a public park about the size of a tennis court, two shops, a school, and a lone restaurant, water is shipped in from the mainland, everything else they do without!

 600 Pound Perch